Westminster Hall venue of the King Richard III and Queen Anne Neville’s Coronation Feast.

 I am greatly indebted to Anne Sutton and Peter Hammond for the above information I have gleaned from their marvellous book: The Coronation of Richard III – the Extant Documents.
 A shortened version of the details of the Coronation can also be found in Richard III The Road to Bosworth by the same authors.

 - Sir Richard Dymmok also received crimson damask and spurs.
-He served in his family’s hereditary role as the sovereigns champion at Richard lll, Henry Vll and Henry Vlll coronations.
-Anne Sutton and Peter Hammond The Coronation of Richard lll – the extant documents p.337.
+He served in his family’s hereditary role as the sovereigns champion at Richard III, Henry VII and Henry VIII coronations.
+Anne Sutton and Peter Hammond The Coronation of Richard III – the extant documents p.337.